-- Visit the main Public Health office in 4103 LSB to fill out an RA or TA employment form and get hired by the department secretary or one of the student secretaries (they will create an online hiring request called an Epaf). - Once the Epaf is filled out, you will need to visit the student employment office in 2024 of the WILK to fill out an I-9 form.
-You will need to bring the required hiring documents with you. - If you have worked on campus before (and your I-9 is still active) you will only need to complete step 1. - Graduate students must be enrolled in at least 2 credit hours during fall and winter semesters in order to be employed by BYU.
-International students must be enrolled in 9 credits to be employed.
+- Visit the main Public Health office in 4103 LSB after completing the following form: https://forms.gle/Fy8vRY9nPErxwd - You will need to visit the student employment office in 2024 of the WSC to fill out an I-9 form.
+You will need to bring the required hiring documents with you. - If you have worked on campus before (and your I-9 is still active) you will only need to complete step - Graduate students must be enrolled in at least 2 credit hours during fall and winter semesters in order to be employed by BYU.
+International students must be enrolled in 9 credits during fall and winter semesters in order to be employed by BYU.